dynawo/dynaflow-launcher/README.md

 PATH_TO_DYNAWO_DEPLOY=${DYNAWO_HOME}/deploy/gcc8/shared/dynawo/
 ```

-To build DynaFlow Launcher you need to clone the repository and launch the following commands in the source code directory, it will create a `myEnvDFL.sh` file that will be your personal entrypoint to launch DFL and parametrise some options.
+To build DynaFlow Launcher you need to clone the repository and launch the following commands in the source code directory, it will create a `myEnvDFL.sh` file that will be your personal entrypoint to launch DFL and configure some options.

 ``` bash
 $> git clone https://github.com/dynawo/dynaflow-launcher